 Figure 7 shows how the tamper evident seals are placed over the front and rear seams between the module's removable lid and the module chassis.
-A crypto officer applies a tamper evident seal (provided with the module) over the USB connectors and another tamper evident seal (also provided with the module) over the serial port to prevent their use without leaving evidence of tampering.
+As shown on Figure 7, tamper evident seals are also placed over the USB connectors to prevent their use.
+A crypto officer applies a tamper evident seal (provided with the module) over the USB connectors to prevent their use without leaving evidence of tampering.
 These seals must be inspected in accordance with the organization security policy.